Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths: Path-Core : Transport-Based Core--Periphery Detection via Shortest Paths in a Network

 For each of the plots in Fig.~\ref{fig:EXX3PSCORES}, we place the core vertices in the first 50 positions on the horizontal axis, and we place the peripheral vertices in the remaining 50 positions.
 The vertical axis indicates the {\sc Path-Core} score associated to each vertex.
 As expected, vertices in the core set have larger {\sc Path-Core} scores than vertices in the periphery set.
-For $k=1.3$ (left panel), the separation between core and peripheral vertices is not very clear.
-As we increase $k$, the separation becomes clearer, and $k = 1.8$ (right panel) exhibits a clear separation between core and peripheral vertices.
+For $\kappa=1.3$ (left panel), the separation between core and peripheral vertices is not very clear.
+As we increase $\kappa$, the separation becomes clearer, and $\kappa = 1.8$ (right panel) exhibits a clear separation between core and peripheral vertices.
 As expected, larger differences between the edge probabilities $p_{cc}\geq p_{cp} \geq p_{pp}$ in the random-graph ensemble result in clearer separations between core and periphery sets.

-For some problems, it is sufficient to have a coreness measure that reflects the probability that a vertex is a core or peripheral vertex.
+For some networks, it is sufficient to have a coreness measure that reflects the probability that a vertex is a core or peripheral vertex.
 In such a scenario, we view such scores as akin to centrality values \cite{puckmason}.
 In other situations, however, it is desirable to obtain a classification of a network's vertices as part of a core set or a periphery set.
-For the latter scenario, we let {\sc Path-Core}$(i)$ denote the {\sc Path-Core} score of vertex $i$, and we assume without loss of generality that {\sc Path-Core}($1$) $\geq$ {\sc Path-Core}($2$) $\geq \dots \geq$ {\sc Path-Core}($n-1$) $\geq$ {\sc Path-Core}($n$).
+With this in mind, we let {\sc Path-Core}$(i)$ denote the {\sc Path-Core} score of vertex $i$, and we assume without loss of generality that {\sc Path-Core}($1$) $\geq$ {\sc Path-Core}($2$) $\geq \dots \geq$ {\sc Path-Core}($n-1$) $\geq$ {\sc Path-Core}($n$).
 Because the {\sc Path-Core} score gives our calculation for the likelihood that a vertex is in the core set or periphery set (a high {\sc Path-Core} suggests a core vertex), we are left with inferring what constitutes a good ``cut'' of {\sc Path-Core} values to separate core vertices from peripheral ones.
-In other words, we need to determine a threshold $\xi$ such that we classify $i$ as a core vertex if {\sc Path-Core}$(i) \geq \xi$ and we classify $i$ as a peripheral vertex if {\sc Path-Core}$(i) < \xi$.
+In other words, we seek to determine a threshold $\xi$ such that we classify $i$ as a core vertex if {\sc Path-Core}$(i) \geq \xi$ and we classify $i$ as a peripheral vertex if {\sc Path-Core}$(i) < \xi$.